danutama/danutama/README.md

 ### Hi there 👋

 I'm Danu A. Pratama, junior Front-end Developer based in Jakarta - Indonesia.
-I'm interested in technology, especially when it comes to web development and always ready to learn more.
+I'm interested in programming, especially when it comes to web development and always ready to learn more.

 💻 I'm currently learning Javascript